Sue-Holding/Git-GitHub-and-Terminal/README.md

 > - **git branch** *with new branch name to create a new branch*
 > - **git switch** *with the name of branch to switch to*

-> to name but just a few!!
+To name but just a few that I have learned from our teachers.

+**Markdown** basic syntax I found from [Markdown Guide](https://www.markdownguide.org/basic-syntax/).